 In the previous section the CAPTEX simulation parameters were set without much discussion.
 In this section, we review a special program HYSPTEST than can be called from the GUI to evaluate the primary model input file CONTROL as well as the optional namelist input file SETUP.CFG.
 Both trajectory and dispersion input files can be evaluated.
 However, only limited testing is conducted for a trajectory calculation.
 The program may suggest changes to these files to improve the simulation.

-- If continuing from the previous section, delete the WRF meteorology, or retrieve the saved input files captex_control.txt and captex_setup.txt to use only NARR data.
+- If continuing from the previous section, delete the WRF meteorology, or retrieve the saved input files captex_control.txt and captex_setup.txt to use only WRF27UW data.

 - For simplicity, we will evaluate one aspect of the simulation, the particle release rate.
 In the original configuration, it was increased from the default 2500 to 50000.
 Open the particle release rate menu and change the release rate back to 2500.

 - Now the input files are ready for evaluation.
-Press the Special Runs / Test Inputs tab which opens the 3-step Test and Optimize menu.
+Press the Concentration / Special Runs / Test Inputs tab which opens the 3-step Test and Optimize menu.

 - Pressing the Analyze button of step 1 runs the HYSPTEST evaluation program, the results of which are shown on the simulation log.
 Abnormal terminations would appear on this log page.
 In this case the test simulation completed successfully without error but not necessarily without suggested modifications.

 - Pressing the WARNING button under step 2 shows the contents of the WARNING_mod file which contains a summary of the suggested changes to the inputs.
-In this instance, three changes were suggested.
+In this instance, two changes were suggested.
 One to the CONTROL file, noted that the last sampling period ended two hours after the end of the 68 h simulation.
 This correction would have no effect if there were no measured data during the last sampling period.
-The second suggestion, was to increase the particle release number from 2500 to 17000.
-Therefore, the original choice of 50,000 was reasonable.
-The third suggestion, to use the profile method for stabilty, is an automatic internal HYSPLIT change, because the flux data are not available in the meteorological data file.
+The second suggestion, was to increase the particle release number from 2500 to 7000.
+The implication is that the original choice of 50,000 was larger than necessary.
 Standard analysis messages are written to MESSAGE_mod.

-- Pressing the CONTROL button will show a side by side comparision of the original and modified files: CONTROL and CONTROL_mod.
+- Pressing the CONTROL button will show a side by side comparison of the original and modified files: CONTROL and CONTROL_mod.